- Faculty & Research

 Professor Glasserman received an AB in Mathematics from Princeton University and a PhD in Applied Mathematics from Harvard University.

-Curriculum Director of the Program for Financial Studies
+Founding Director of the Program for Financial Studies

-Nomura Professor of International Finance (Finance and Economics)
+Nomura Professor of International Finance (Finance)

 Professor Hodrick joined the Columbia Business School in 1996 where he has been the Academic Director of the Jerome A. Chazen Institute of International Business from 1997-2002 and the Senior Vice Dean from 2002-2004.
 He is a research associate of the National Bureau of Economic Research.
 His previous academic appointments include the Kellogg Graduate School of Management at Northwestern University and Carnegie-Mellon University.